 5-4-1 — A defensive formation with one less striker but an extra midfielder to help with possession play.

 4-3-1-2 — Decent defence, with a good midfielder.
 Great for attacking centrally.

-These types of tactical plays that coaches might use.
+These are the common types of tactical plays that coaches might use.
 Each number represents how many defenders, midfielders and strikers you have on your team.
 Each one brings a different style of play.
 Everyone plays differently so its worth experimenting which one suits you best.